gsamil/my-learning/udemy-aws-mls-c01/07_xgboost_gradient_boosted_trees.md

 3. **Early Stopping Rounds**: Helps prevent overfitting by stopping the training when the validation loss doesn't decrease for a specified number of rounds.

 ### Bias and Variance in Machine Learning
 - **High Bias (Underfitting)**: Indicates that the model hasn’t learned enough from the training data, leading to high training and validation errors.
+To reduce high bias, add more features, combine features, create higher-order features, train longer, or decrease regularization.
 - **High Variance (Overfitting)**: Occurs when the model memorizes the training data too well, failing to generalize to new, unseen data.
-- **Balancing Bias and Variance**: A good model should find a balance between bias and variance for optimal generalization.

-### Addressing Bias and Variance
-- **To Reduce High Bias**: Add more features, combine features, create higher-order features, train longer, or decrease regularization.
-- **To Reduce High Variance**: Simplify the model, reduce the number of iterations, or increase regularization.
+To reduce high variance, simplify the model, reduce the number of iterations, or increase regularization.

 ### Understanding Regularization
 - Regularization reduces the model's dependence on specific features, encouraging it to learn from all relevant features.